entozoon/vscode-myketheme/README.md

 I first built this with the vscode theme generator but it's garbage.
 Well, it's not but is rather limited, so boshed out all this boringness by hand.

 Note to self: 'vsce' Publish token valid til Oct 2020 in azure, with all accessible organizations.
+See email

 https://dev.azure.com/dragonzoom/_usersSettings/tokens